KareemGhabayen/KareemGhabayen/README.md

 An expert impression is built on **metrics**.
 Here is the core of my technical workflow:

 * **Machine Learning Architecture:** Specialized in **Linear Regression** and Gradient Descent optimization.
 Achieved a verified **$R^{2}$ score of 0.7427** on real estate predictive models.

 * **Data Integrity (EDA):** Rigorous preprocessing pipeline including **IQR-based Outlier Detection**, multi-variate analysis, and strategic missing value imputation.

-* **Web Engineering:** Architecting responsive front-end systems with high-performance Vanilla JS and modern CSS layouts.
+* **Web Developer:** Architecting responsive front-end systems with high-performance Vanilla JS and modern CSS layouts.

 ---